Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 Client: “Jason,” 39, Compliance Officer

-- Reporting: Preparing compliance reports for senior leadership and regulatory bodies
+- Reporting: preparing compliance reports for senior leadership and regulatory bodies

 Root Causes of Burnout